injflea727/grove/README.md

 ## API Reference

-When a Stone system starts up, it tries to run the program defined in the global `main()` function.
+When a Grove system starts up, it tries to run the program defined in the global `main()` function.

 ```javascript
 function main(state, event) {